EDDCLARK/EDDCLARK.github.io/_pages/about.md

 # 🔥 News
+- *2024.10*: &nbsp; Happy to win the National Scholarship and First-class Student scholarship for the second time!
 - *2024.04*: &nbsp; Amazing!
 Very happy to get a band 7.5(6.5) in my IELTS test!
 - *2024.03*: &nbsp; Happy to win the <a href="https://cgst.cau.edu.cn/art/2024/3/14/art_49908_1014647.html">Jia Shenxiu - Greenyn Ecological Scholarship</a>!
 - *2024.02*: &nbsp; My coauthored paper <a href="https://www.nature.com/articles/s41597-024-03017-5">A 10-m annual grazing intensity dataset in 2015–2021 for the largest temperate meadow steppe in China</a> has been accepted by Scientific Data.
 Congratulations, Chuchen!